stevehanson/shanson-co/source/about.html.markdown

 layout: page
 ---

 Hey-o.
-I'm Steve Hanson, or shanson, if you will.
+I'm Stephen Hanson, or shanson, if you will.
 I'm an Austin-based freelance web developer currently working with the great folks at [Qeepsake](https://qeepsake.co).
 I [tweet](http://twitter.com/stephenhanson) on Twitter and [write code](http://github.com/stevehanson) on GitHub.

 I have nearly seven years experience working as a developer for companies ranging from large enterprises like American Airlines to small startups.
 My current tools of the trade are Rails, React, React Native, and Node.js.